LivingLogic/LivingLogic.Python.xist/docs/UL4.rst

 ``rsplit``
 ::::::::::
-The string method ``rsplit`` works like ``split``, except that splitting start from the end (which is only relevant, when the maximum number of splits is given.
+The string method ``rsplit`` works like ``split``, except that splitting start from the end (which is only relevant when the maximum number of splits is given).

 ``find``